 First-year applicants unable to travel to Barnard's campus who are interested in an off-campus interview may interview with trained alumnae interviewers in their local area.
 Alumnae interviews take place between mid-September and December and are available only to students who live outside the tri-state area.
 Interviewees must be first-year applicants in their senior year of high school.

 You may request an off-campus alumnae interview HERE.

 Please do not wait until you submit your application before requesting an interview!

-For students in China and South Korea, we often have far fewer alumnae interviewers than we have requests.
+For students in China, we often have far fewer alumnae interviewers than we have requests.
 Additionally, the time difference between the US and Asia further complicates our ability to offer Skype interviews, so we have connected with two organizations who offer comprehensive interviews.
 For one fee, either company will send your interview video/report to all of the colleges on your list.
 Please contact the organizations directly for more information.